-This framework is enhanced to take into account the cost of the variability in the distribution of periodic incomes if individuals are averse to income variability across time.
+The "mobility as equalizer" framework is thus enhanced to take into account the cost of the variability in the distribution of periodic incomes if individuals are averse to income variability across time.
 Aversion to temporal income variability is a natural assumption in economics.
-The effect of such an aversion has, however, curiously not featured prominently in the analysis of mobility - some of the rare exceptions include Gottschalk and Spolaore (2002b) and Salas and Rabadán (1998).
-Mobility is usually thought to be necessarily beneficial in social welfare terms; the income variability costs are typically not taken into account in the social assessment of the effects of mobility.
+The effect of such an aversion has, however, curiously not featured prominently in the analysis of mobility - some of the exceptions include Salas and Rabadán (1998), Gottschalk and Spolaore (2002), Creedy and Wilhelm (2002), Makdissi and Wodon (2003) and Aaberge and Mogstad (2010)).